Home | Museums and Historic Sites | Fort Towson Historic Site

 Visit Fort Towson Historic Site

-The Fort Towson Historic Site visitor center offers engaging exhibits that delve into the fort’s rich history from its construction in 1824, its role in the Mexican-American War and the Civil War, to the steamboats that ferried people and supplies through the region.
+The Fort Towson Historic Site visitor center offers engaging exhibits that delve into the fort’s rich history from its construction in 1824 and its role in the Mexican-American War and the Civil War, to the steamboats that ferried people and supplies through the region.
 Visitors will hear the story of nearby Doaksville, first established as a trading post that later became a thriving commercial center and capital of the Choctaw Nation.

 The site brings history to life through the 1840s Encampment and Education Day each spring, Candlelight Tours in the fall and winter, and events and demonstrations throughout the year.